tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 There is mercy in that.

-After the match, the cafe slowly returns to itself.

-The shouting stops.
+And still, the match will end.

+That matters too.

+The screen will go back to advertisements.

-Someone stacks chairs.
+Someone will stack chairs.

-Someone wipes the table.
+Someone will wipe the table.

-Someone checks the highlights even though they just watched the whole thing.
+Someone will check the highlights even though they just watched the whole thing.

-Someone pays the bill.
+Someone will pay the bill.

-Someone starts the motorbike.
+Someone will start the motorbike.

-Someone says they have to wake up early tomorrow.
+Someone will say they have to wake up early tomorrow.

-The street returns to normal.
+The street will return to normal.

-The economy is still bad.
+The economy will still be bad.

-Work is still waiting.
+Work will still be waiting.

-The future is still uncertain.
+The future will still be uncertain.

-The group chat slowly goes quiet again.
+The group chat will slowly go quiet again.

-And maybe that is the moment I understand football most clearly.
+That is probably the most honest part.

-Not during the goal.

-After.

-When the noise fades and everyone has to return to their own life.

-Because that return is the whole point.

-People do not gather because they believe the match will save them.

-They gather because they know it will not.

-They gather because life is heavy, and every now and then it helps to look in the same direction as other people.

-I still do not like football.

-I probably never will.
+The gathering does not save anyone from returning to life.

-But I understand the noise around it a little better now.
+It only makes the return a little less lonely.

-I understand why people gather before anything has even happened.
-Why they talk about fixtures, squads, injuries, chances, and impossible predictions.
-Why a tournament can enter the air before the first ball is kicked.

-Maybe people are not waiting for football exactly.

-Maybe they are waiting for permission.
+Maybe that is enough for one night.

-Permission to care about something simple.

-Permission to be loud.

-Permission to hope for no practical reason.

-Permission to sit with other people and point their attention in the same direction for once.

 Tomorrow, the first whistle will blow.